LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/accessrules.rst

 ===========================
 Regulation
 ----------
-Access to the CIMeC's MRI Facility is regulated on two different levels.
-An MRI Lab safety course trains for both levels:
-  * Researcher Level: guaranteed access to the MRI Lab, under the supervision of a member of the MRI Lab Staff, but no to the magnet room;
+Access to the MRI Lab is granted after attending a Safety Course provided by the MRI Lab and under the supervision of a member of the MRI Lab Staff only.
+You will not have access to the MRI Room.
-  * MRI Staff Level: autonomous access to the MRI Lab, including the magnet room.

-For safety reasons, the facility is a controlled zone; researchers can only enter if accompanied by a member of the MRI Staff.

-In the MRI Lab, experiments (human scans) can be carried out as long as the required healthcare staff are available (MRI Technician and, if applicable, a Radiologist to perform an examination) on working days, 8AM to 7PM (excluding public holidays or other days communicated by the MRI Staff).
+In the MRI Lab, experiments (Human Scans) can be carried out as long as the required healthcare staff are available (MRI Technician and, if applicable, a Radiologist to perform an experiment) on working days, 8AM to 7PM (excluding public holidays or other days communicated by the MRI Staff).

 Training
 ----------